Current Student Advising

 Continuing Student Advising

-Continuing student advising in the Student Welcome Center is for students currently assigned to the Welcome Center for advising.
+Continuing student advising is for students currently assigned to the Advising Center.
 If you are assigned to a faculty advisor, please see the Faculty & Staff directory for your advisor’s contact information.

 Not sure who your advisor is?
 Go to When Can I Register? to find out who you are currently assigned to.

-If you are assigned to the Welcome Center, there are two ways to meet with Educational Planners for advising assistance.
+If you are assigned to the Advising Center, there are two ways to meet with Educational Advisors for advising assistance.

 Walk In Advising

 Walk in advising is for answers to quick questions, to get a copy of a degree planner or for a quick tutorial in how to use the online degree planning and registration tools.

 You can view our current walk in calendar to see upcoming walk in days and times.

 Appointments are designed to be dedicated one-on-one time with an Educational Advisor for things that take more time and preparation than what we can offer through walk in advising.
 You should make an appointment with an Educational Advisor to: